Healthy Heart of Victoria

-A survey conducted during May and June 2019 to help with planning for health and recreation services and allow a better understanding of people’s activity levels and preferences.
+The Active Living Census (May and June 2019) supports planning for health and recreation services and a better understanding of people’s activity levels and preferences.

 The findings provide evidence at a local level, and enable reliable comparisons with other data, as well as across townships and demographic groups such as age and gender.

-The Active Living Census findings for the City of Greater Bendigo will be available soon.
+The 2019 Active Living Census reports for Greater Bendigo can be found here:

 Improvements to infrastructure, facilities and/or programs across the region to enable more community members to increase their activity levels.

-The Healthy Heart of Victoria infrastructure and activation projects in City of Greater Bendigo include installation of outdoor fitness equipment, Let’s Walk Kangaroo Flat, Let's Walk Long Gully, path connections, lighting, seating and water fountains.
+Projects in the City of Greater Bendigo include installation of outdoor fitness equipment, Adventure Bingo, Let’s Walk Kangaroo Flat, Let's Walk Long Gully, path connections, lighting, seating and water fountains.

 A workforce of ‘Health Brokers’ has been appointed to work across the six Loddon Campaspe Councils.

-The Health Broker for City of Greater Bendigo is Cara Smith.
-Cara’s role as part of Healthy Heart of Victoria is to develop relationships between Council, local organisations and community groups to help build knowledge and influence decision making with respect to health and wellbeing.
+The Health Broker for the City of Greater Bendigo is Cara Smith.
+Cara’s develops relationships between Council, local organisations and community groups to help build knowledge and influence decision making with respect to health and wellbeing.

 The City's outdoor spaces are open for the community to use for free to be active in their own time.